Lemoncode/react-hooks-by-example/02-use-state-object/Readme.md

   );
 ```

-This is not going to work, we have rethought in Java mentality,
+This is not going to work, we are again applying a Java / Angular approach,
-we are trying to modify something that is alive in the moment
+we are trying to modify something that is alive only when the function is being
-that this function is executed, we have to ask the state
-that we are going to introduce a modification.
+executed, once the component is rerended this value will be lost.

-- The way to do this is by passing the state a new object, in which
+- The way to do this is by creating a new objecto and assigning it using the _setState_
-  values ​​that do not change are kept and those that change are created as
-  new object / input, here comes the spread operator (the three dots)
-  to the rescue.
+  method, in order to do this copy we use the spread operator (by doing this all the fields
+  that doesn't change are just passed as they are, they are not recreated).

 ```diff
   return (